onomatopoetica/work-day-scheduler/README.md

 ## About the Project

-#### This was a daily planner project for a technical project manager and her team at an electronics manufacturer startup.
-The project scope sought to provide a web application daily planner which project team could use in effectively managing important project events.
-The application was to have a clean and polished user interface rendering responsively across a variety of devices.
+#### This was a simple calendar project for a technical project manager and her team at an electronics manufacturer startup.
+The project scope sought to provide a web application daily planner that allows a user to save events to each hour of the day enabling the project team to effectively manage important project events.
+The application was to run in the browser, feature dyamically updated HTML and CSS powered by JQuery.
+It was to have a clean and polished user interface rendering responsively across a variety of devices.

+#### This project was created with [Moment.js](https://momentjs.com/) library to work with dates and times. <em> `Moment.js` has historically been the most popular date/time library but is no longer supported by its developers.
+This repo remains active.
+As such, the library used in this project may be updated at a later time. </em>

 ## Acceptance Criteria